Errons1/The_C_programming_Language_2nd_ED/README.md

 IMPORTANT!
 Every file is made to compile by itself using C-GCC-C89 compiler.
-Mayority of them should work using Clion compile terminal, but a bug force kill the applications when trying to use EOF.
+Majority of them should work using Clion compile terminal, but a bug force kill the applications when trying to use EOF.
 Solution is to open them in linux or Clion terminal and run them.
 PS: Debugger works fine.